Splitgate: Reception

 Splitgate received an aggregate score of 68/100 on Metacritic.
-Samuel Horti of IGN rated the game 7.1/10, saying that while the game is an "average arena FPS", the "clever twist" of being able to place portals turns it into a "smart, tactical team-based shooter".
+Samuel Horti of IGN said that while the game is an "average arena FPS", the "clever twist" of being able to place portals turns it into a "smart, tactical team-based shooter".
 However, he criticized the game's "bland" maps and its low player count, which made it difficult to create balanced matches.
-Alex Santa Maria of Game Revolution rated the game 70/100, calling the gameplay "impressively solid" but saying it needed "a bit more visual flair" and comparing the game's armor designs to "forgotten also-rans like Section 8".
+Alex Santa Maria of Game Revolution called the gameplay "impressively solid" but saying it needed "a bit more visual flair" and comparing the game's armor designs to "forgotten also-rans like Section 8".
 Aiman Maulana of the New Straits Times rated the game 7/10, calling the gameplay variety "decent", but saying it needed more content and maps.

 Polygon included Splitgate under their list of what they considered to be the "best games of 2021."

+Sequel

+A sequel, Splitgate 2, was released for Windows, PlayStation 4, PlayStation 5, Xbox One and Xbox Series X and Series S in June 2025.